skymavis/waypoint-unity/Assets/Plugins/README.md

     try
     {
-        // Encode the function data using the ABI utility in SM.ID.Utils var data = ABI.EncodeFunctionData(readableAbi, swapParams);
+        // Encode the function data using the ABI utility in SkyMavis.Utils var data = ABI.EncodeFunctionData(readableAbi, swapParams);
         // Send the transaction to the Katana contract using SM.MavisId namespace _responseId = SM.MavisId.OnCallContract(katanaAddress, data, value);